daskeyboard/daskeyboard-applet--donedone/README.md

 # Q Applet: DoneDone

+This applet allows to choose to display several options of issues activity:

+- New opened issues
+- New closed issues
-Displays all issues activity (new comment, priority, status, etc.)
+- New updated issues (new comment, priority, status, etc.)

 From planning, to coding, to testing, to customer support, DoneDone is the straightforward bug and issue tracker.